-Email marketing is amazing.
+Email marketing is one of the most effective marketing channels.
 In 2017, 54% of the entire planet had an email address.
-That means there are more people with an email address than there are people who have a Facebook account.
+That means there are more people with an email address than there are people who have a Facebook social media account.

 And while Facebook is a good way of reaching your audience and increasing your sales, savvy digital marketers use it as a means of capturing people’s email addresses.
 They know that email marketing is more effective than social media, with 44% of users checking their email for a deal from a company they know, whereas only 4% will go to Facebook.